JTischbein/KGL-ChemicalCompounds-CC/README.md

 ### Database Credentials in Scripts

-To specify the credentials for the scripts, rename the `config.ini.example` to `config.ini` and edit the content for Postgres and !!!
-TODO !!!
-Neo4j credentials.
+To specify the credentials for the scripts, rename the `config.ini.example` to `config.ini` and edit the content for Postgres and Neo4j credentials.

 ## Link Grabbing

 The Link Grabbing part crawls the websites for links to articles and saves them in the Postgres database.
-In the `ChemietechnikURLs.txt` are all article listings from chemietechnik.de listed.
+In the `ChemietechnikURLs.txt` are all articles from chemietechnik.de listed.
 Our ICIS Link Grabbing script does not work anymore, as the website got changed and our inital crawling solution is now deprecated.

 For executing `LinksChemietechnik.py` you need the following additional packages:
 ```